Mount LeConte (via Trillium Gap)

 In 2011 the Trillium Gap Trail itself achieved a bit of fame.
 On July 6th of that year, Ashrita Furman became the first person to climb Mt.
 LeConte on stilts, and in the process, set the Guinness Book of World Records for the highest vertical height walked on stilts.
 Using peg stilts made of rubber tubing that were 40.5 inches in total height, and 18 inches from the ground to his ankle, Mr. Furman made the 4018-foot climb in 3 hours and 45 minutes.
 Mr. Furman also holds the record for holding the most Guinness World Records.

 Hikers should note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
 However, you can still reach Mt.
 LeConte via Trillium Gap by starting your hike from the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
-This will add another 3.4 miles to your roundtrip hike.
+This, however, will add another 3.4 miles to your overall roundtrip hike.